-I can say, though, that I will do whatever I can to resist this new regime.
-Writing is one way to do it; teaching my community college students strategies for being critically thoughtful about the world around them is another.
-I also can engage my impulse towards activism as it relates to immigration, and I was cheered beyond measure yesterday by the outpouring of outrage and compassion for those affected by Trump’s (and Steve Bannon‘s) malignant executive order and travel ban affecting seven Muslim-majority countries.
+I will do whatever I can to resist this new regime.
+Writing is one way to do it.
+Teaching my community college students strategies for being critically thoughtful about the world around them is another.
+I also can engage my impulse towards immigration-related activism (I was cheered beyond measure yesterday by the outpouring of outrage and compassion for those affected by Trump’s — and Steve Bannon‘s — malignant executive order and travel ban affecting seven Muslim-majority countries).

 On a related note, I have spent the better part of my professional life working with (and for the rights of) immigrants.
 Specifically, I have focused my efforts on those who have come here from Latin America seeking refuge from war, repression, and poverty.
-The stories I have heard would break open any heart, including one beating in the chest of a colder-hearted North American.
+The stories I have heard would break open almost any heart.

 I feel a special affinity for people who come here from Mexico because I have spent a good deal of time in Puebla studying Spanish and living with the kindest family you might ever find.
 I can only imagine how much pain they must feel about the dictator-in-chief’s contempt for their country and about his ridiculous promise to build a wall Mexico will pay for, a promise that has prompted considerable, and deserved, ire from the Mexican people.

 Within the past several days, in fact, they have risen up en masse and have said hell no — with calls for boycotting American companies there, including McDonald’s, Coca-Cola, Walmart, and Starbucks (see a Time article on the topic).
-To this I say hippity hip hooray.
-Nothing else will put a crack in a wall of wealthy, self-interested white men faster than a threat to their own interests and wealth.
+To this I say hooray.
+Nothing else will put a crack in the wall of wealthy, greedy white men faster than a threat to their own malign interests.